Claimable Blog

 Because one denial shouldn’t be the end of your story.
 Let’s get you covered.

-December 2025 update: This article was originally written in summer 2025 when CVS Caremark notified patients about a switch from Zepbound to Wegovy.
-Now, as plans renew for 2026, many people are receiving similar updates – Zepbound will no longer be on their formulary in the New Year.
+February 2026 update: This article was originally written in summer 2025 when CVS Caremark notified patients about a switch from Zepbound to Wegovy.
+Now, as new plans are kicking in for 2026, many people are receiving similar updates – Zepbound is no longer on their formulary this year.
 The good news?
 You can still submit a formulary request to keep coverage for Zepbound.
-Learn more about past formulary changes in this article, check out more on our Zepbound appeals here, or get started today.

 Starting July 1, 2025, CVS Caremark will stop covering Zepbound – even if it's been working for you.
 Thousands of patients with conditions like obesity, obstructive sleep apnea, and other conditions are being notified that they must switch to Wegovy to stay covered.